yencal/ordinary-least-squares/README.md

 This application calculates ordinary least squares(OLS) estimates using the the following relation:
 $$ \beta = (X^{T}X)^{-1}X^{T}y $$

-## Project design
+## Application design
-The design process of the project is as follows:
+The design process of the application is as follows:
 * Method 1: computes the OLS directly by using the Normal Equation $\beta = (X^{T}X)^{-1}X^{T}y$.
 This method is refered to as the NE method hereafter.
 * Method 2: computes the OLS by first rearanging the Normal Equation as $(X^{T}X) \beta = X^{T}y$ and then solve the systems of linear equations <img src="https://render.githubusercontent.com/render/math?math=Ax = b"> using the LU factorization method.
 This method is refered to as the AxbLU method hereafter.
-* The project uses [CBLAS](http://www.netlib.org/blas/) and [LAPACKE](https://www.netlib.org/lapack/lapacke.html) libraries for the linear algebra operations.
-This enables easy linkage of the project with more optimized and parallel versions of these libraries such as Intel Math Kernal Library.
+* The application uses [CBLAS](http://www.netlib.org/blas/) and [LAPACKE](https://www.netlib.org/lapack/lapacke.html) libraries for the linear algebra operations.
+This enables easy linkage of the application with more optimized and parallel versions of these libraries such as Intel Math Kernal Library.
-* The project uses the CMake build system.
+* The application uses the CMake build system.

 ## Dependencies
-The project uses [CBLAS](http://www.netlib.org/blas/) and [LAPACKE](https://www.netlib.org/lapack/lapacke.html) linear algebra libraries.
+The application uses [CBLAS](http://www.netlib.org/blas/) and [LAPACKE](https://www.netlib.org/lapack/lapacke.html) linear algebra libraries.
 The libraries can be installed using the following command:
 ```
 sudo apt install libopenblas-dev
 sudo apt-get install liblapacke-dev